rohit1101/todoreact/README.md

-Todo App With React (No firebase integration)
+Todo App With React with Firebase integration 🔥